sidneifjr/Progenitor/README.md

 # Progenitor

-A relatively simple Node/PowerShell script, for bootstraping a frontend project under my usual requirements.
+A relatively simple Node script, for bootstraping a frontend project under my usual requirements.

 Opinionated, for convenience and ease of use.